 History of Cothill

 1927 saw the departure of the Tomkinsons and the arrival of Major Sam Pike.
 Major Pike saw his job as training the Cothill boys to be the future leaders of Britain: men of integrity; wise, tolerant, kind men of vision and Christian ideals.
 He started the Cothill House Magazine in 1929 and had the New Hall built in 1933.
-1933 was also a good year for the 1st XI soccer side, who played ten matches, scored 61 goals and only conceded 4.
+1933 was also a good year for the 1st XI soccer side, who played 10 matches, scored 61 goals and conceded only four.

 The 1960s were not easy years for private schools and in 1969, Cothill became a registered charitable trust.
 One of the first things that this new trust had to sanction was the celebration of the school centenary in 1970.
 This was a heady affair and, among other things, involved the band of the Royal Scots Guards and the launching of a hot air balloon.
 Fees were a hefty £215 per term, but it was money well spent, now that rugby football had been introduced and judo and fencing had replaced boxing.